celalaygar/Veterinary-web-project-with-Spring-Boot/README.md

 - Thymeleaf
 - Bootstrap
 ```
-- This sql query is not completely correct.
+- This sql query is not completely correct sql query below.
 - You had better to look at this applicaton.properties pls.
 Database's table can be generated automatically,
 İf you write `spring.jpa.hibernate.ddl-auto=create` on application.properties.
 ```